1-DAY MACHU PICCHU TRAIN TOUR

 • Return transportation via Expedition train from Ollantaytambo to Aguas Calientes

-• Machu Picchu entrance ticket alongside three hour guided tour of the ruins
+• Machu Picchu entrance ticket and private two hour guided tour of the ruins

 • Return bus to Aguas Calientes from Machu Picchu

-• Optional trek included to the Sun Gate & Inca Bridge
+• Optional hiking to the Sun Gate & Inca Bridge

 Suggested Packing List